|Nutritional Guidelines (per serving)|

 Cover the pan with foil and bake in the preheated oven for 1 1/2 hours.

-Slice a large onion and scatter the slices over the ribs.
+- Slice a large onion and sprinkle the slices over the ribs.

-The maple syrup may be replaced with molasses or honey, or add brown sugar, to taste.
+- Replace the maple syrup with molasses or honey, or add brown sugar or a sugar replacement to the sauce mixture, to taste.